ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 - 'gkty': this field specifies the key type "Group_PubSub_Keying_Material" (REQ18) registered in {{iana-ace-groupcomm-key}} for the 'key' parameter.

-- 'key': The keying material for group communication specified in this field includes the following parameters (REQ17):
+- 'key': this field specifies the keying material to use for secure communication in the group (REQ17).
+This field has as value a CBOR map that includes the following parameters.

-   * 'cred_fmt', specifying the format of authentication credentials used in the group.
-This parameter takes its value from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}}.

-     At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
-Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above (REQ6).

-   * 'sign_alg', specifying the Signature Algorithm used to sign messages in the group.
-This parameter takes values from the "Value" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.

-   * 'sign_params', specifying the parameters of the Signature Algorithm.
-This parameter is a CBOR array, which includes the following two elements:

-      - 'sign_alg_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.

-      - 'sign_key_type_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{IANA.cose_key-type}}.

-   * 'group_key', specifying a COSE\_Key object as defined in {{RFC9052}} and conveying the group key to use in the security group.
+   * 'group_key': this parameter is identified by the CBOR unsigned integer 0 used as map key.
+Its value is a COSE\_Key object as defined in {{RFC9052}} and conveying the group key to use in the security group.

      The COSE\_Key object MUST contain the following parameters:

      - 'kty', with value 4 (Symmetric).

      - 'alg', with value the identifier of the AEAD algorithm used in the security group.
 The value is taken from the "Value" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.

      - 'Base IV', with value the Base Initialization Vector (Base IV) to use in the security group with this group key.

      - 'k', with value the symmetric encryption key to use as group key.

      - 'kid', with value the identifier of the COSE\_Key object, hence of the group key.

        This value is used as Group Identifier (Gid) of the security group, as long as the present key is used as group key in the security group.

-   * 'group_SenderId', specifying the Client's Sender ID encoded as a CBOR byte string.
-This field MUST be included if the Client is joining the security group as a Publisher, and MUST NOT be included otherwise.
+   * 'group_SenderId': this parameter is identified by the CBOR unsigned integer 1 used as map key.
+Its value is the Client's Sender ID encoded as a CBOR byte string.
+This parameter MUST be included if the Client is joining the security group as a Publisher, and MUST NOT be included otherwise.
 A Publisher Client MUST support the 'group\_SenderId' parameter (REQ29).

       The Sender ID MUST be unique within the security group.
 The KDC MUST only assign an available Sender ID that has not been used in the security group since the last time when the current Gid value was assigned to the group (i.e., since the latest group rekeying, see {{rekeying}}).
 The KDC MUST NOT assign a Sender ID to the joining node if the node is not joining the group as a Publisher.

       The Sender ID can be short in length.
 Its maximum length in bytes is the length in bytes of the AEAD nonce for the AEAD algorithm, minus 6.
 This means that, when using AES-CCM-16-64-128 as AEAD algorithm in the security group, the maximum length of Sender IDs is 7 bytes.

+   * 'cred_fmt': this parameter is identified by the CBOR unsigned integer 2 used as map key.
+Its value specifies the format of authentication credentials used in the group, and is taken from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}}.

+     At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above (REQ6).

+   * 'sign_alg': this parameter is identified by the CBOR unsigned integer 3 used as map key.
+Its value specifies the Signature Algorithm used to sign messages in the group, and is taken from the "Value" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.

+   * 'sign_params': this parameter is identified by the CBOR unsigned integer 4 used as map key.
+Its value specifies the parameters of the Signature Algorithm, as is encoded as a CBOR array including the following two elements:

+      - 'sign_alg_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.

+      - 'sign_key_type_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{IANA.cose_key-type}}.

 - 'num', specifying the version number of the keying material specified in the 'key' field.
 The initial value of the version number MUST be set to 0 upon creating the group (REQ16).